RyutoSetsujin/dancefreaks/README.md

 2. Claim to have created the engine yourself or remove the credits
 3. Not provide source code for any build which differs from any official release which includes MP3 support.

-With dancemania, these licensing terms still apply.
+With dancefreaks, these licensing terms still apply.
 As time goes on, I will be adding more licensing terms, but they will not be anything major compared to what StepMania already has.

 For specific information/legalese: